IgniteUI/igniteui-docfx/en/components/categorychart_configuration_options.md

 Markers are visual elements that display the values of data points in the category chart component's plot area.
 Markers help your end-users immediately identify a data point's value even if the value falls between major or minor grid lines.

-The appearance of chart markers is managed through the `markerType`, `markerBrushes`, `markerOutlines` properties of the category chart, as demonstrated in the following code example.
+The appearance of chart markers is managed through the `MarkerType`, `MarkerBrushes`, `MarkerOutlines` properties of the category chart, as demonstrated in the following code example.

 ```html
 <igx-category-chart